Pthinker/DataProjects/README.md

 DataProjects
 ============

-Codes for data competitions I participated.
+Codes for data competitions I participated and some data related projects I did for fun when I have some free time.